-- Review and discuss with management and the independent registered public accounting firm, before release, the audited financial statements be included in the Corporation's Quarterly Report in Form 10-Q and the Annual Report in Form 10 K. Review and discuss with management, before release, the Management's Discussion and Analysis to be included in the Corporation's Quarterly Report in Form 10-Q and the Annual Report in Form 10-K. Recommend to the Board whether or not the audited financial statements should be included in the Corporation's Annual Report on Form 10-K. Prepare, review, and approve the "report of the audit committee” for inclusion in the Company’s proxy statement.
+- Review and discuss with management and the independent audit firm, before release, the financial statements be included in the Company's Quarterly Report in Form 10-Q and the Annual Report in Form 10 K. Review and discuss with management, before release, the Management's Discussion and Analysis to be included in the Company's Quarterly Report in Form 10-Q and the Annual Report in Form 10-K. Recommend to the Board whether or not the audited financial statements should be included in the Company's Annual Report on Form 10-K. Prepare, review, and approve the "report of the audit committee” for inclusion in the Company’s proxy statement.

-- Review and discuss with management and the independent registered public accounting firm, before release, (a) the earnings press releases and presentation of information to be included in such press releases, including the use of “proforma” or adjusted non-GAAP information, as well as financial information and earnings guidance provided to analysts and rating agencies, and (b) the unaudited financial results in the Corporation's quarterly earnings release and the quarterly report on Form 10-Q.
+- Review and discuss with management and the independent audit firm, before release, (a) the earnings press releases and presentation of information to be included in such press releases, including the use of “proforma” or adjusted non-GAAP information, as well as financial information and earnings guidance provided to analysts and rating agencies, and (b) the unaudited financial results in the Company's quarterly earnings release and the quarterly report on Form 10-Q.

-- In consultation with the independent registered public accounting firm, and management, consider and review at the completion of the annual examinations and such other times as the Committee may deem appropriate:
+- In consultation with the independent audit firm, and management, consider and review at the completion of the annual examinations and such other times as the Committee may deem appropriate:

-- The Corporation's annual financial statements and related notes.
+- The Company's annual financial statements and related notes;

-- The independent registered public accounting firm's audit of the financial statements and their report thereon.
+- The independent audit firm's audit of the financial statements and their report thereon;

-- The independent registered public accounting firm's reports, if any, regarding critical accounting policies and alternative treatments of financial information.
+- The independent audit firm's reports, if any, regarding critical accounting policies and alternative treatments of financial information;

-- Any significant changes required in the independent registered public accounting firm's audit plan.
+- Any significant changes required in the independent audit firm's audit plan;

-- The matters required to be discussed by PCAOB auditing standards, including any disputes with management encountered during the course of the audit and any difficulties encountered during the audit.
+- The matters required to be discussed by PCAOB auditing standards, including any disputes with management encountered during the course of the audit and any difficulties encountered during the audit;

-- The adequacy of the Corporation's system of internal financial controls.
+- The adequacy of the Company's system of internal financial controls;

-- Any material deficiency in, or suggested improvement to, the procedures or practices employed by the Corporation as reported by the independent registered public accounting firm in its annual management letter.
+- Any material deficiency in, or suggested improvement to, the procedures or practices employed by the Company as reported by the independent audit firm in its annual management letter;

-- Any correspondence with regulators or governmental agencies and any employee complaints or reports that raise material issues regarding the Corporation's financial statements or accounting policies.
+- Any correspondence with regulators or governmental agencies and any employee complaints or reports that raise material issues regarding the Company's financial statements or accounting policies;

-- The performance of the internal audit function.
+- The performance of the internal audit function; and

 - Other matters related to the conduct of the audit, which are to be communicated to the Committee under generally accepted auditing standards.

-- Review the effectiveness of the internal audit function,
+- Review the effectiveness of the internal audit function; and

 - On a regular basis, meet separately with the internal audit lead individual to discuss any matters that the committee or internal audit believes should be discussed privately.

 - Obtain from the independent auditors assurance that it has complied with Section 10A of the Securities Exchange Act of 1934, which requires reporting to the SEC if the auditor detects illegal acts that have a material effect on the financial statements and appropriate remedial action is not being taken by management or the Board.

-- Establish procedures for (a) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by the Corporation's employees of concerns regarding questionable accounting or auditing matters necessary or appropriate to meet all applicable rules and requirements of the SEC and Nasdaq applicable to Nasdaq listed issuers.
+- Establish procedures for (a) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and (b) the confidential, anonymous submission by the Company's employees of concerns regarding questionable accounting or auditing matters necessary or appropriate to meet all applicable rules and requirements of the SEC and NASDAQ applicable to NASDAQ listed issuers.

 - Review policies and procedures with respect to officers' and directors' expense accounts and perquisites, including their use of corporate assets, and consider the results of any review of these areas by the independent auditors or internal auditors.

-- Review and approve all "related party" transactions (i.e., transactions reportable under Item 404 of S-K).
-Meet at least quarterly with the chief financial officer, general counsel, internal audit lead, and the independent registered public accounting firm in separate executive sessions.
+- Review the fairness of and approve or ratify any transaction as required under the Company’s Related Party Transaction Policy.
+Meet at least quarterly with the chief financial officer, general counsel, internal audit lead, and the independent audit firm in separate executive sessions.

-- Review and evaluate at least annually (a) any enterprise risks delegated to the Committee by the Board and (b) enterprise risks that are within the purview of the Committee’s expertise, including but not limited to information and data technology controls, cybersecurity, and the effectiveness of any practices of the Corporation that could mitigate such risks.
+- Review and evaluate at least annually (a) any enterprise risks delegated to the Committee by the Board and (b) enterprise risks that are within the purview of the Committee’s expertise, including but not limited to information and data technology controls, cybersecurity, and the effectiveness of any practices of the Company that could mitigate such risks.